Nine Chambers was delighted to host a seminar on the 4th of June, presented by barristers Greg Lawton and Harrison...

 - Providing legal opinions for protected parties.

-Property
+Property and Housing

-Real Property (including TOLATA applications)
+Real Property and TOLATA

-- Cases involving boundary disputes, trespass and nuisance.
+- Boundary disputes, trespass and nuisance.

-- Applications for orders for sale made under the Trusts of Land and Appointment of Trustees Act 1996.
+- Applications for orders for sale under the Trusts of Land and Appointment of Trustees Act 1996.

 - Applications to HM Land Registry.